-Knowledge.
-The following knowledge is mandatory for award of the AFSC indicated:
+The following knowledge is mandatory for award of the AFSC (Air Force Specialty Code) indicated:

-13B3X.
-The following common knowledge is mandatory for award of the qualified AFSC with any suffix: organization, mission, and principles of operations deployment; directives, procedures, and techniques to manage and operate airborne and ground C2 systems, theater or scope of operations equipment, and operational policies of weapons and systems employment; strategic, theater, and tactical C2 and communications systems; limitations and capabilities of manual and automated C2 systems; C2 reporting; deliberate and contingency planning; principles of radar and Electronic Attack and Electronic Protection; the air defense organization of North American Aerospace Defense (NORAD) and Theater Air Control Systems.
+- 13B3X.
+Organization, mission, and principles of operations deployment; directives, procedures, and techniques to manage and operate airborne and ground C2 systems, theater, or scope of operations equipment, and operational policies of weapons and systems employment; strategic, theater, and tactical C2 (command and control) and communications systems; limitations and capabilities of manual and automated C2 systems; C2 reporting; deliberate and contingency planning; principles of radar and Electronic Attack and Electronic Protection; the air defense organization of North American Aerospace Defense (NORAD) and Theater Air Control Systems.

 Education.
-For entry into this specialty, undergraduate academic specialization in a technical discipline with courses in administration and management is desirable.
+Candidates should have an undergraduate academic specialization in a technical discipline with courses in administration and management.

 Experience.
 The following is mandatory for award of the AFSC indicated:

-13B3B/C/D/K/L/U. A minimum of 12 months' experience in a weapons assignment or air surveillance position and certification as combat or mission ready, including experience in organizing, directing, and managing operations and related activities of assigned C2 systems.
+13B3B/C/D/K/L/U. A minimum of 12 months of experience in a weapons assignment or air surveillance position and certification as combat or mission ready, including experience in organizing, directing, and managing operations and related activities of assigned C2 systems.

 Other.
 Candidates must have physical qualification for a Flying Class III physical according to AFI 48-123, Medical Examination and Standards.
 Also, for the award of 13B1U, the candidate must have prior qualification as a 13B3B/K/L.